 In the end, learning to take better care of ourselves will enable us to continue to do what we love—educating kids!
 If we don’t, then we will continue to burn ourselves out, and the churn of teacher and leader turnover will maintain the revolving door of people in and out of our students’ lives.
 Our kids suffer when they experience persistent changes in teachers and teacher quality.
 Schools cannot maintain strong academic programs if the leadership changes year after year.
 If we really want to stay in our calling and educate our youth, we must learn to take care of ourselves first.
 Our students will thank us for it.

-Megan Sweet, EdD is the Director of Training at Mindful Schools.
-She brings more than two decades of experience as a school teacher, school and district administrator, and a leader in school transformation.
+Megan Sweet, EdD, has more than two decades of experience as a school teacher, school and district administrator, and a leader in school transformation.
 She’s an experienced Network Lead with a demonstrated history of working in the education management industry.
 Her doctoral degree focused on Educational Leadership and Administration and she is skilled in Educational Consulting, Lesson Planning, Educational Technology, Instructional Design, and Curriculum Development.
 Megan is also a published author of An Educator’s Guide to Using Your 3 Eyes: How to Apply Intellect, Insight and Intuition to Promote Personal and School-Wide Transformation.

 Breines, J. & Chen, S. (2012).
 “Self-compassion increases self-improvement motivation.”
 Personality and Social Psychology Bulletin.
 38(9) 1133–1143.